xiejiangzhi/astar/readme.md

 local cached_nodes = {}

 -- Node must be able to check if they are the same
--- so the example cannot directly return a different table for same coord function map:get_node(x, y) local row = cached_nodes[y] if not row then row = {}; cached_nodes[y] = row end
+-- Cannot directly return different tables for the same coord -- The library doesn't change nodes, so you able to reuse your node or create a C struct for faster function map:get_node(x, y) local row = cached_nodes[y] if not row then row = {}; cached_nodes[y] = row end